cjdbarlow/bedside-notebook/anaesthesia/neuro/aneurysm.md

 >Time: 3+ hours <br>
 >Pain: Moderate <br>
 >Position: Supine or head up, prone for posterior circulation lesions <br>
->Blood loss: May be substantial; G+H and crossmatch
+>Blood loss: May be substantial; G+H and crossmatch <br>
 >Special Drugs

 *This covers factors unique to clipping of intracranial aneurysms.
 Factors relating to craniotomies in general are covered [here](/anaesthesia/neuro/craniotomy.md).*

-Intracranial aneurysms may be:
-* Clipped
-Placing a spring clip across the aneurysmal neck.
+Clipping of an intracranial aneurysm involves placing a spring clip across the aneurysmal neck to occlude it.
+Clipping is performed under GA.
+Approaches include:
-	* Temporary clips are typically placed across the proximal vessel prior to clipping to reduce haemorrhage risk
-* Coiled
+* TIVA
-Endovascularly inserting Guglielmi Detachable Coils to cause the aneurysm is occluded.

-##Techniques
-Under GA:
+May be preferred in cases with high ICP, using propofol and remifentanil.
 * Volatile
-* TIVA
-May be preferred in cases with high ICP.
+Sub-MAC with a remifentanil infusion.

 ##Considerations
+* B
+	* **No coughing or movement is tolerated**
+	Dissection of vasculature and aneurysm are delicate.
+		* Deep opioid analgesia with remifentanil
+		* Deep muscle relaxation (TOF of 0)
 * C
 	* **Bleeding from aneurysm is disastrous** and primary concern
+* D
+	* Cerebroprotective strategies may be required if a temporary clip is placed over a major vessel

+##Preoperative Assessment

 ##Preparation
 * Standard monitoring
 * Awake arterial line
 * Large venous access
-* CVC
+* Consider CVC
+For aspiration of gas in case of air embolism in patients in seated position.

 ##Induction